Actively Recruiting

 - Current diagnosis of bipolar disorder, major depression, or psychosis

-- Uncontrolled medical or major psychiatric disorder
+- Uncontrolled medical or major psychiatric disorders

 - Currently taking warfarin